DHTMLX/docs-suite/docs/calendar/api/calendar_weekstart_config.md

 # weekStart

-@short: sets the starting day of the week
+@short: Optional.
+Sets the starting day of the week

 @signature: {'weekStart?: "monday" | "sunday" | "saturday";'}